 - German name: Lohnsteuer or Einkommenssteuer

 - Who pays it?
 Employees and self-employed.
-As a self-employed you have to hand in a tax declaration (Steuererklärung) once a year.
+As a self-employed, you have to hand in a tax declaration (Steuererklärung) once a year.
 The tax authority then calculates the income tax based on the net income.

-- Payment date: For self-employed the income tax is due once a year after handing in the tax declaration.
-Tax declarations are usually due end of July except you have a tax consultant (Steuerberater) in which case your tax consultant can hand in the tax declaration by the end of December.
+- Payment date: For self-employed, the income tax is due once a year after handing in the tax declaration.
+Tax declarations are usually due end of July except if you have a tax consultant (Steuerberater) in which case your tax consultant can hand in the tax declaration by the end of December.